 - Brainstorm what they're saying and doing.
 What tasks are they completing?
 What are they saying to the people around them?

-- It may also be helpful to brainstorm the pain points this segment feels about your product/service category in general, the gains they’ll experience by using your product or service, and the common questions they’ll have during the sales process and customer experience.
+It may also be helpful to brainstorm the pain points this segment feels about your product or service category in general, the gains they'll experience by using your product or service, and the common questions they'll have during the sales process and customer experience.

 Journey mapping involves mapping out each step of the customer journey to see a visual representation of how people interact with and feel about your brand over time and across channels.